SAP/open-ux-tools/.changeset/sharp-ligers-rule.md

 '@sap-ux/i18n': patch
 ---

-Update js doc to highlight that relative path should be passed for 'createCapI18nEntries', 'getCapI18nFolder' methods
+Update jsdoc to highlight that relative path should be passed for 'createCapI18nEntries', 'getCapI18nFolder' methods